 |Install Guide||How to install plugins in Discourse|

-The topic displays data in two sections - users and topics.
+As you can see at 2022: The Year in Review, data is displayed in two sections - users and topics.

 The users section includes: